Digital and viral marketing expert

 Why I Research Viral Marketing

 I was born in a small village in New Zealand, into a working class family.
-I began my working career in the Southern Alps as a snow safety officer, rescuing injured people and blowing up snow to remove avalanche danger.
+I began my working career in the Southern Alps as a snow safety officer/ski patroller, rescuing injured people and blowing up snow to remove avalanche danger.
+The former I didn’t like so much, but throwing bombs to create avalanches was a blast!

-Unfortunately, I was involved in an avalanche tragedy, and so I quit my job and found myself working as a ski instructor in Japan.
+Eventually I found found myself working as a ski instructor in Japan.
 The only English TV we had was CNN.
 It was the height of the dot-com era, and it seemed like every second story was about someone who had just made a few million dollars on the new ‘Internet’.
 I wanted to be like them, so I borrowed some money to buy a computer and taught myself how to code.
 I built a dot-com called Fernland – an English school and homestay agency.

 Success is inversely proportional to failure.
 When you accept this, you’ll start to view disappointment in a different light